Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

 For more information about the status of those seeking asylum, please visit Refugee Council (external link).

-Why are hotels in Wigan Borough being used to accommodate people seeking asylum?
+Why were hotels in Wigan Borough being used to accommodate people seeking asylum?

 The Home Office (part of central government) has a statutory duty to provide accommodation for those seeking asylum.
 It has contracts with private sector providers to source this accommodation on its behalf.